 Additionally, one of the main federal laws enacted to protect whistleblowing employees working within the federal government is the Whistleblower Protection Act of 1989.
 The act contains specific provisions outlining matters that must be proven in order for a federal employee to bring a successful whistleblowing claim:

 - That he or she reasonably believed showed misconduct or violation of the law, rule or regulation

 - Some form of retaliation occurred

-- That was directly connected to the protected disclosure.
+- That was directly connected to the protected disclosure

-Shegerian & Associates Provides Reliable Assistance for Whistleblowers
+Shegerian & Associates Will Advocate for Whistleblowers

 Because whistleblower law can be complex and varied, the assistance of a competent team of attorneys well-versed in employment law is critical.
 Whether you are considering blowing the whistle and need reliable advice about the protection provided by law or your career has been adversely affected by whistleblowing activity, the whistleblowing lawyers at Shegerian & Associates are standing by to assist you with the legal expertise you need to successfully resolve your issue.
 Contact us today for a free consultation.